 4. While the pasta is cooking, pour 1 cup of our Mom’s Quick Marinara Sauce (in recipe card below) or any fresh marinara sauce you may have on hand into the zucchini mixture and stir until heated through.

 5. Then turn off the heat.
 Taste the sauce, and adjust the seasonings if needed.
 Now the Zucchini Tomato Sauce is ready for you to serve over your fusilli pasta.

-A perfect meatless meal to serve over the weekend, or on Meatless Mondays.
+A perfect meatless meal to serve on the weekend, or on meatless Mondays.

 Serve this dish with a mixed green salad and dinner is ready in 30 minutes!

 Throughout the years, mom always gave us good advice.
 And that is, to plan ahead our meals, either in the morning or the night before.

 Not at all!

 She reminds us often that if you have fresh tomato sauce on hand, like her quick marinara sauce and fresh vegetables in the fridge, you could easily whip up all kinds of fast meals like this one, especially during weekdays.